wp-plugins/fg-joomla-to-wordpress/readme.txt

 * migrates K2 attachments
 * migrates K2 custom fields

+The **JComments module** is an extension of the Premium version.
+It includes these extra features:

+* migrates the comments from the JComments Joomla extension

-The Premium version and the K2 module can be purchased on: http://www.fredericgilles.net/fg-joomla-to-wordpress/
+The Premium version and the modules can be purchased on: http://www.fredericgilles.net/fg-joomla-to-wordpress/

 == Installation ==